-Illness and spread Symptoms Exclusion Chickenpox (Varicella) and shingles Chickenpox is highly infectious and spreads by respiratory secretions or by direct contact with fluid from blisters.
+Illness and spread Symptoms Exclusion Chickenpox (varicella) and shingles Chickenpox is highly infectious and spreads by respiratory secretions or by direct contact with fluid from blisters.
 Direct contact with fluid from the blisters of a person that has shingles can cause chickenpox in someone who has never had it before.
 Chickenpox has a sudden onset with fever, runny nose, cough and a generalised rash.
 The spotty rash starts with fluid filled blisters, which then scab over and eventually drop off.
 Some children have only a few spots, but other children can have spots that cover their entire body.
 In most children, the blisters crust up and fall off naturally within one to 2 weeks.
 Children with chickenpox are generally infectious from 2 days before the rash appears and until all blisters have crusted over (usually 5 to 6 days after the start of the rash).
 Children with chickenpox should avoid contact with others for at least 5 days from the onset of the rash and until all blisters have crusted over.
 An individual with shingles is infectious to those who have not had chickenpox and should be excluded from education/childcare setting if they have a weeping rash that cannot be covered or until the blisters are dry and crusted over.
 Pregnant women should consult with their GP or midwife.
 Conjunctivitis Conjunctivitis is an inflammation of the outer lining of the eye and eyelid causing a sore or itchy red eye(s) with a sticky or watery discharge.
 It can be caused by bacteria or viruses or allergies.
-Infective conjunctivitis is contagious, which means that it can be passed on by the individual touching or rubbing their eyes with their hands, or a towel then handles another person's face or towel.
-The eye(s) becomes reddened and swollen and there may be a sticky or watery discharge.
+Infective conjunctivitis is contagious, which means that it can be passed on by the individual touching or rubbing their eyes with their hands, or a towel then handles another person's face or The eye(s) becomes reddened and swollen and there may be a sticky or watery discharge.
 Eyes usually feel sore or itchy and 'gritty'.
 Topical ointment or eye drops can be obtained from a pharmacy to treat the infection.
 If it is a bacterial infection, antibiotics may be prescribed and your child should be off for 24hrs.
 Topical ointment or eye drops can be obtained from a pharmacy/medical professional to treat the infection.
-Children can return after 24 hours once the eye(s) is clear of gunk.
+Children can return after 24 hours once the eye(s) is clear of gunk. towel.
 Diarrhoea and vomiting Diarrhoea and/or vomiting may be due to a variety of causes including germs, toxins or non-infectious diseases.
-However, as a general principle, all cases of gastroenteritis should be regarded as potentially infectious unless there is good evidence to suggest otherwise.
-These infections are spread when the germs enter the gut by the mouth or when contaminated hands or objects are put in the mouth or after eating or drinking contaminated food or drinks.
-Infection can also be spread when the affected person vomits.
-This is because aerosols can spread the organism directly to others and contaminate the environment.
-A person will be infectious while symptoms remain.
-People affected by infectious gastrointestinal diseases may have diarrhoea and/or vomiting.
+However, as a general principle, all cases of gastroenteritis should be regarded as potentially infectious unless People affected by infectious gastrointestinal diseases may have diarrhoea and/or vomiting.
 Diarrhoea is defined as 3 or more liquid or semi-liquid stools within a 24-hour period.
 Individuals can return 48 hours after diarrhoea and vomiting have stopped.
 If a particular cause of the diarrhoea and vomiting is identified, there may be additional exclusion advice, for example E. coli STEC and hep A.